 After the Disco is the second album from Broken Bells, the duo made up of singer James Mercer of The Shins and producer Danger Mouse of Gnarls Barkley (2014 will be busy for him producing the upcoming U2 album and contributing to the new Frank Ocean and The Black Keys records).
 Mercer goes full Barry Gibb in the chorus of the first single Holding on for Life.
 Even though there is a pulsing bass, do not expect John Travolta to strut to the song.
 Instead this is a song that would be played on some warped planet in a future episode of a Star Trek reboot.
 The title track is slightly more danceable as far as beats go but lyrically may be more depressing.
 For anyone who likes sad song, but likes to dance, After the Disco is the album for you.

 The sophomore Broken Bells record reminds me a lot of the second Gnarls Barkley album; it is more cohesive and better as a whole but individually, nothing is nearly as good as the first single off the first album.
 After the Disco is better as a whole than the self titled debut, but nothing on the new album that is as good as The High Road.
 Of course, after mentioning Gnarls Barkley, it is hard not to mention how that long awaited third album would be more satisfying than a second Broken Bells LP.

 Song to Download – After the Disco

-Rome gets a on my Terror Alert Score.
+After the Disco gets a on my Terror Alert Scale.